data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 4. Filter for the desired categories
 5. Rename the variables
 6. Standardize the state names
-7. Transform the column formats from wide to narrow using `gather`
+7. Transform the column formats from wide to long using `pivot_longer`
 8. Change the data types of variables
 9. Explore NAs